The regularly scheduled

-The 2018 regularly scheduled meetings of the BOARD OF GOVERNOR’S FOR NURSERIES, DAY CARE CENTERS AND DAY CAMPS will be held at OKC-County Health Department located at 2600 NE 63rd, Oklahoma City, OK 7311.
-February's meeting will be in room 101 C/D and May, August, and November's meetings will be in room 101 A/B. The following are the proposed dates for our 2018 meetings.
+The 2019 regularly scheduled meetings of the Oklahoma City BOARD OF GOVERNOR’S FOR DAYCARE CENTERS AND DAY CAMPS will be held at OKC- County Health Department located at 2600 NW 63rd, Oklahoma City, OK 73111.
+February’s meeting will be in room 101 A/B and May’s meeting will be in room 223 Gary Cox Partner Building, August, and November’s meetings will be in room, 101 A/B. The following are the proposed dates for our 2019 meetings.

 Tuesdays 12:30 pm